 Shared iPad creates a pre-defined number of user partitions on the device.
 User partitions ensure that each user’s apps, data, and preferences are stored separately on the iPad.
 If you allow it, these partitions can be backed up to iCloud for seamless transition across other shared iPads in your organization.

-When you federate your organization’s Azure AD instance in Apple Business or School Manager, a device user can sign in on a Shared iPad using their Azure AD username and password.
-This automatically creates a Managed Apple ID for the user that matches their Azure AD username when they sign in on a Shared iPad for the first time.
+When you federate your organization’s Microsoft Entra instance in Apple Business or School Manager, a device user can sign in on a Shared iPad using their Microsoft Entra username and password.
+This automatically creates a Managed Apple ID for the user that matches their Microsoft Entra username when they sign in on a Shared iPad for the first time.
 In addition, at first sign-in on a Shared iPad, the user sets up an alphanumeric passcode for their user partition and the apps assigned to the device are installed to the user partition.
-The next time the user accesses a Shared iPad, they only need to provide their Managed Apple ID (same as their Azure AD username) and the alphanumeric passcode.
+The next time the user accesses a Shared iPad, they only need to provide their Managed Apple ID (same as their Microsoft Entra username) and the alphanumeric passcode.

 Configure Shared iPad